My Background – in depth

 Part One: Why are people doing what they are doing?

 Ever since I was a small child, I had wondered why people did what they did.
-I studied psychology in Marburg and in Oregon (USA) and then went on to study neuroscience in Oxford (England).
+I studied psychology in Marburg and in Oregon (USA) and then went on to study neuroscience in Oxford (UK).
 However, brain research was too focused on the detail to be able to answer my question.
 Once my love for research was satisfied, I was clear that I wanted to work with people and came to Berlin to start my Gestalttherapy training.

 In the last few years, I barely need to leave the house for learning experiences and challenges: My husband Ralph Piotrowski and I have two children.
 I love the wonderful opportunities children (and spouses) give us for growth.
-Children bring back in ourselves the experiences we had when we were their age.
+Children remind ourselves of the experiences we had when we were their age.
 A constant opportunity to feel, relax and let go.
 And spouses – quite similarly: whenever we feel triggered and overwhelmed by our own emotions, it’s a signal to pause, take some time to ourselves and try and step back from these feelings, so they can pass.
 I am not saying it is easy at all, but a relationship in which both partners are aware that letting go of their own stuff is the way forward is truly a gift.

 Part Two: Energy

 At Tony Robbins’ very impressive seminar, I came back to what had been really important to me my whole life, but had somehow slipped into the background in the most recent years: my very holistic perspective on the world, being aware that we are all made of the same energy.
-At the seminar I also found the first good answer to my question of why people do what they do: everyone tries to meet their need for certainty, variety, love and connection, growth and/or contribution.
+At the seminar I also found the first good answer to my question of why people do what they do: everyone tries to meet their needs for certainty, variety, love and connection, growth and/or contribution.
 However, I was soon to get an even deeper insight.

 So, Mickey Singer’s answer to my question of why we do what we do would be the following: Through past positive and negative experiences we have formed preferences of what we like and what we don’t like.
 Hence, we try to change the outside world to be the way we like it.
-However, controlling everything and everyone around is not in our power, so the only way to lasting happiness is to let go of our preferences, let go of our past experiences.
+However, controlling everything and everyone around ourselves is not in our power, so the only way to lasting happiness is to let go of our preferences, let go of our past experiences.
 This way we can enjoy life and the world in just the way it unfolds in front of us right now.